WUTB: As WUTB

 HSN owned WHSW for just a decade before an unexpected buyer appeared.
 In 1997, Sinclair Broadcast Group signed a group affiliation deal with The WB that saw several of its UPN affiliates, including WNUV, switch to that network.
 This would have left UPN without a Baltimore station.
 Further, Silver King, which was preparing to debut its "CityVision" concept for major-market independents, did not feel Baltimore was large enough to support one.
-UPN half-owner Chris-Craft Industries, through its United Television division, spent $80 million to buy WHSW.
+UPN half-owner Chris-Craft Industries, through its United Television division (unrelated to United Broadcasting Company), spent $80 million to buy WHSW.

 On January 18, 1998, the WNUV affiliation switch to The WB took effect, and channel 24 began airing UPN programming under new WUTB call letters.
 Days prior, the FCC had approved the sale of the station.
 WUTB was thrown together in four weeks, allowing UPN to remain on the air in the market without a single day of lost network programming.
 In its first year, the station immediately began outperforming the national ratings for UPN.
 Chris-Craft ran the station out of then-sister station WWOR-TV's facilities in Secaucus, New Jersey, and fed the station's programming to its transmitter site in Baltimore; this included WWOR's local news coverage of the September 11 attacks.
 On July 25, 2001, Fox Television Stations purchased WUTB and the other Chris-Craft stations; the purchase led to some speculation that WBFF would lose Fox programming.
 WBFF, along with Sinclair's 19 other Fox affiliates, would renew their affiliations in November 2002, keeping UPN on WUTB.